RadekGluchowski/React-Redux-Ts-household/README.md

-## Project written in typescript, package used:
+## Project wrote in typescript, a package used:

 ## Navigation
 ### React-router-dom -https://www.npmjs.com/package/react-router-dom